axboe/fio/HOWTO.rst

 		to transfer data between RAM and the GPUs.
 Data is copied from GPU to RAM before a write and copied from RAM to GPU after a read. :option:`verify` does not affect use of cudaMemcpy.

-.. option:: pool=str : [dfs]

-	Specify the label or UUID of the DAOS pool to connect to.

-.. option:: cont=str : [dfs]

-	Specify the label or UUID of the DAOS container to open.

-.. option:: chunk_size=int : [dfs]

-	Specificy a different chunk size (in bytes) for the dfs file.
-	Use DAOS container's chunk size by default.

-.. option:: object_class=str : [dfs]

-	Specificy a different object class for the dfs file.
-	Use DAOS container's object class by default.

 .. option:: nfs_url=str : [nfs]